KeeganMyers/emacs-setup/README.md

 This setup removes the Colour-theme pack that comes with emacs-live and replaces it with theme-pack which uses the newer builtin theme management that comes with emacs 24.

-In addition to the default themes, Solarized themes, cyberpunk, zenburn, and strange-deeper-blue are included.
+In addition to the default themes, Solarized themes, cyberpunk, zenburn, deviant and strange-deeper-blue are included.
 Along with a large number of themes that have been converted from the old color-theme format.

 **__Solarized Dark is the default theme.__**

+To change the theme, M-x customize-themes.
+Or customize __setup.el__ in ```emacs-live-packs/personal-pack```

 C-Tags
 ===========